arian88/arian88.github.io/content/home/experience.md

     description: |2-
       * Design of artificial intelligence accelerators
       * Implementation of efficient deep convolutional neural networks
-      * Low-latency computations for real-time applications
-      * Development of deep learning frameworks and libraries
+      * Development of deep learning architechtures, frameworks and libraries
       * Model optimisation, compression and quantization
+      * On-device deployment for time-critical and real-time applications

   - title: Research Assistant
     company: University of Oslo